-The series Gilmore Girls is about the life of "Lorelai Gilmore" and her daughter "Rory", which are not only mother and daughter, but also best friends.
+The series Gilmore Girls is about the life of "Lorelai Gilmore" and her daughter "Rory", which is not only a mother and daughter duo, but best friends.
 The series was produced from 2000 to 2007 over seven seasons.
 In 2016, Netflix continued the series with four more episodes of 90 minutes each and called it Gilmore Girls: A year in the life.

 Lauren Graham is still mainly featured in different TV series: from 2010 until 2014, she played a lead role in Parenthood, in which she met her current partner Peter Krause.
-Naturally, "Lorelai" reprised her role in the Netflix sequel in 2016.
+Naturally, she continued with her role of "Lorelai" in the Netflix sequel in 2016.